Enriched model categories and presheaf categories: Introduction

 The basic idea is that $\sV$ is in practice a well understood model category, as are presheaf categories with values in $\sV$.
 Modelling a general model category $\sM$ in terms of such a presheaf category, with its elementary levelwise model structure, can be very useful in practice, as many papers in the literature make clear.
 It is important to the applications to understand exactly what is needed for such modelling and how one can vary the model.
+We were led to our general questions by specific topological applications \cite{GM2, GMequiv}, but there are many disparate contexts where they are of interest.

+Our focus is on what all these contexts have in common, and we shall try to make clear exactly where generalities must give way to context-specific proofs.
+For applications, we want $\sD$ to be as concrete as possible, something given or constructed in a way that makes it potentially useful for calculation rather than just theory.
+Towards this end, we find it essential to work with given enrichments in naturally occurring categories $\sV$, rather than modifying $\sV$ for greater theoretical convenience.

+{The reader is assumed to be familiar with basic model category theory, as in \cite{Hirsch, Hovey, MP}.
+The last of these is the most recent textbook souce.
+It was written at the same time as the first draft of this paper, which can be viewed as a natural sequel to the basics of enriched model category theory as presented there.
+We give full details or precise references on everything we use that is not in \cite{MP}.}

 It is a pleasure to thank an anonymous referee for an especially helpful report.
+This work was partially supported by Simons Collaboration Grant No. 282316 held by the first author.